I think I’ve cracked it !! Sorry for the pun – couldn’t resist . . .

 7 Tbsp (105 mL) hot water (may need a tiny bit more)

-¼ tsp kala namak salt, otherwise known as black salt – it has a sulphuric “egg” flavour, so is essential for this recipe (you should find this at your local Indian or Asian grocery store, or else available from Amazon US, or Amazon UK)
+¼ tsp Kala Namak salt – otherwise known as Black Salt (you should find this at your local Indian or Asian grocery store, or else available from Amazon US, or Amazon UK)

 Make up your mashed potato mix with the water, add margarine and the other ingredients including the oil, and mash using a fork until consistency resembles hard-boiled egg yolk, but it should be thick in consistency (there is a reason for this).
 Then spoon out half of the mixture into a separate bowl, and set aside.